phijor/ctroller/README.md

 2. Download the [latest release of the 3DS binaries](https://github.com/phijor/ctroller/releases/latest).

-   Our you can build them yourself:
+   Or you can build them yourself:
    ```bash
    $ cd 3DS
    $ make release